Budget 2020: The main points

 Brexit contingency fund: Minister for Finance Paschal Donohoe is not expected to provide precise detail on how this money would be spent, but it is expected that some schemes will be announced.

 The overall budget day package will be €3.1 billion.
-Here are the main elements:
+Here are the main elements that have emerged so far.
+The Minister for Finance will begin his speech at 1pm on Tuesday.

 Tax changes